arocketman/JSP-Reddit-paper/README.md

 # Features

 * Display pinterest-like a searched term.
 Results are fetched from Reddit.
+* Custom search queries.

 # TODO

 * Scrolling auto-update.
-* Add date .
-* Custom search queries.
+* Filter by subreddit.